System Requirements for Linux-KVM

 Disks used for virtual machine storage are supported with the following file systems: * CephFS * Ext3 * Ext4 * GFS * GFS2 * GlusterFS * NFS * XFS The amount of space required for virtual machine storage will vary widely between organizations depending on the size of VMs created, over-provisioning ratios, and actual disk utilization per-VM.
 Thus, Platform9 makes no recommendation on this value.

-OpenStack places virtual machines on available hosts so that each VM gets a fair share of available resources.
+PMO places virtual machines on available hosts so that each VM gets a fair share of available resources.
 Resource overcommitment is a technique by which virtual machines share the same physical CPU and memory.
-OpenStack placements use this technique to reap cost savings.
-When planning the compute infrastructure to back the OpenStack deployment it is important to consider this feature of OpenStack.
+PMO placements use this technique to reap cost savings.
+It is important to consider this feature of PMO when planning for your compute infrastructure that will be part of your PMO cloud deployment.

 Recommended Hardware Specification